RyanCao2005/Recipe-Recommender-System/README.md

 We engineered key features to enhance the recipe rating prediction model: imputed ratings based on the number of ingredients, which helped fill missing values in a meaningful way, and PCA analysis on TF-IDF data, which was explored but ultimately excluded due to computational constraints.
 The **Random Forest Classifier** was selected for its ability to handle both categorical and continuous features, with optimal hyperparameters found through **GridSearchCV**: 500 estimators, a maximum depth of 60, and 'balanced_subsample' class weight.
 These settings optimized model performance by capturing deep feature interactions and addressing class imbalances.
 The final model showed a significant improvement over the baseline, with the **F1-Score (Macro-Average)** rising from **0.1746** to **0.47174**.
 The Dummy Classifier, with an F1-Score of **0.11997**, confirmed the value of our engineered features and hyperparameter tuning.
 These improvements highlight the importance of meaningful feature engineering and model optimization in enhancing predictive accuracy.

+### **Fairness Analysis by Calories**

+We performed a fairness analysis to assess whether the model performs equally well on recipes with fewer than or equal to 1000 calories compared to those with more than 1000 calories.
+This is crucial for ensuring that the model provides balanced recommendations, especially for individuals seeking to bulk or gain weight.
+We compared the **F1-Score (Macro-Average)** between the two groups (low-calorie vs high-calorie) using a **permutation test**.

+- **Null Hypothesis**: The model performs equally well for both groups (less than or equal to 1000 calories and greater than 1000 calories).
+- **Alternative Hypothesis**: The model performs better for one group over the other.

+The observed test statistic, which is the absolute difference in F1-scores between the two groups, was compared to the distribution of test statistics obtained from 1,000 permutations of the data.
+The **p-value** for the test was calculated as the proportion of permuted test statistics greater than or equal to the observed test statistic.

+#### Results:
+- The **p-value** from the fairness analysis was **0.128**.
+- **Conclusion**: Since the p-value (0.128) is greater than our alpha level of 0.05, we **fail to reject the null hypothesis**.
+This means we do not have convincing evidence to suggest that our model is unfair towards higher calorie recipes.
+The model's performance on recipes with fewer or more than 1000 calories is comparable.

+#### Test Statistic Distribution:
+The histogram below visualizes the distribution of test statistics from the permutation test:

+<iframe
+  src="assets/fairness_test_statistics_histogram.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The black line indicates the observed test statistic, which lies within the distribution of simulated test statistics, supporting the conclusion of fairness in model performance across calorie groups.